just-the-docs/just-the-docs/docs/artificial-intelligence/2.c.ii/failures-of-recognition.md

 - <a href="https://www.jstor.org/stable/j.ctt1pwt9w5" target="_blank" style="text-decoration: underline;">Algorithms of Oppression: How Search Engines Reinforce Racism </a>
 - <a href="https://digitalhumanities.org/dhq/vol/17/2/000700/000700.html" target="_blank" style="text-decoration: underline;">Reverse Engineering the Gendered Design of Amazon’s Alexa: Methods in Testing Closed-Source Code in Grey and Black Box Systems</a>
 - <a href="https://jods.mitpress.mit.edu/pub/costanza-chock/release/4" target="_blank" style="text-decoration: underline;">Reducing biased and harmful outcomes in generative AI
-Design Justice, A.I., and Escape from the Matrix of Domination</a> (TSA flags trans bodies as anomalies)
+Design Justice, A.I., and Escape from the Matrix of Domination</a>